Thunderstorm asthma

 See your doctor to develop an asthma action plan or hay fever treatment plan.

-Your plan should include what preventative medicines you can take to manage your condition and what you should do in an asthma emergency.
+Your plan should include what medicines you can take to manage your condition and what you should do in an asthma emergency.
 You should review your treatment plan regularly with your doctor.

 You can check weather forecasts and pollen counts with these sources: